BPA and Phthalates in Baby Products: A Science-Based Guide

 What are BPA and phthalates, really?

-These are both plasticizers—chemicals that make plastics flexible and durable.
+BPA and phthalates are both plasticizers, chemicals that make plastics flexible and durable.
 They've been used for decades but have come under scrutiny for potential health effects.

 BPA (Bisphenol A):

-• Used to make hard, clear polycarbonate plastics and epoxy resins
+• An industrial chemical used since the 1950s to make hard, clear polycarbonate plastics and epoxy resins

 • Found in some food containers, water bottles, and can linings

-• Banned from baby bottles and sippy cups in the US since 2012
+• Banned by the FDA from baby bottles and sippy cups in the US since 2012

 • Concern: mimics estrogen, potential endocrine disruption